 So that’s all for me for now, my butterfly.
 All the best for your recovery and I have faith that you will recover.
 If I’ve done it, you can absolutely do it.

-Go download my protection exercise.
+Go download my white light protection meditation.

 Love + light